Klein Heidelberg: Description

 The system used two antennas, a very large one on a rotating platform that was used to receive the signal reflected off the aircraft, and a much smaller one positioned about 60 m away that received the signal directly from the CH station.
 The signals from both antennas were sent to two CRTs taken from the Würzburg radar, which, in typical German fashion, were used as J-scopes.
 This means distances are measured as the angle around the face of the tube, rather than the linear distance across it.
 A graduated scale around the outside of the CRT was used to measure the angles of the various "blips" in mils (0 to 400).

 The operator would first select a single CH station by changing a timer so it picked up only the signals from that station.
 CH stations broadcast in time slots, one after the other, so it was easy to select a single station using a simple timer.
 The signal from the smaller antenna was sent to the left display.
 Using a hand wheel, the operator adjusted a delay circuit until the main blip of the directly received signal was at the 12 o'clock position on this display.

 The right-hand CRT showed the signal received on the larger antenna.
 As the direct signal from the CH station was very powerful, it appeared on this display no matter what direction the antenna pointed.
 The display was set so that it showed only 1/20 of the 1/25 second time slot, that is, 2 milliseconds.
 The operator would then further fine-tune the timing so the direct signal was at the 12 o'clock position on this display as well.

 When an aircraft flew in front of the larger antenna, some of the CH signal would reflect off it and into the receiver.
 Since the aircraft was not on the direct line between the two stations, the total distance travelled by the signal to the aircraft and then to the antenna will always be longer than the direct signal.
 This means a second blip appears on the second display, some time after the direct signal.
-Measuring the angle around the face of the display revealed the difference in the signal's time of arrival compared to that of the direct signal, as an elapsed time.
+Measuring the angle around the face of the display using the attached scale revealed the difference in the signal's time of arrival compared to that of the direct signal, as an elapsed time.